roodjong/mijnrood/README.md

 This project is licensed under the EUPL, the license text in English can be found in the `LICENSE` file.

 For more information about the EUPL and the license text in other languages, see their website: https://www.eupl.eu

+## Common Issues

+- CSRF Token invalid?
+Can't login?
+This is usually caused by an incorrect `COOKIE_DOMAIN` setting in the environment.